-The Transportation Authority shall have the authority to enter liquidity facilities facility and letter-of-credit agreements arrangements when such agreements arrangements are deemed prudent and advantageous.
-The Transportation Authority may enter into such arrangements only with Only those financial institutions with that have short-term ratings of not less than VMIG 1/P1, A-1, and or F1, by Moody's Investor Service, Standard & Poor's Global Ratings, and or Fitch Ratings, respectively, and with have ratings from at least two of the three aforementioned ratings agencies, may participate in Transportation Authority liquidity facilities and letter of credit agreements.
+The Transportation Authority shall have the authority to enter liquidity facility and letterof-credit arrangements when such arrangements are deemed prudent and advantageous.
+The Transportation Authority may enter into such arrangements only with those financial institutions that have short-term ratings of not less than VMIG 1/P1, A-1, or F1, by Moody's Investor Service, Standard & Poor's Global Ratings, or Fitch Ratings, respectively, and have ratings from at least two of the three aforementioned ratings agencies.